arnaud-roussel/arnaud-roussel.github.io/_posts/2018-7-3-Automatic-Image-Captioning.md

 The following post tries to mimic the following idea by google AI [LINK](https://ai.googleblog.com/2014/11/a-picture-is-worth-thousand-coherent.html) and also takes a lot of tips from the final project of the Deep Learning course from the Advanced Machine Learning course on Coursera.

 The full script for the project is available in a jupyter notebook [here](https://github.com/arroqc/ImageCaptioning/blob/master/Image_captioning.ipynb).

+Results at the end of this blog post.

 ## Idea